vmware/django-yamlconf/README.md

 ## Examples

 The examples are based on the `polls` example from the [Django Project](https://www.djangoproject.com/) web site.
-There are two flavors of this example:
+There is current only one flavors of this example:

-1. Under Django version 2.0 in the directory `examples/django-2.0`
-2. Under Django version 3.0 in the directory `examples/django-3.0`
+1. Under Django version 3.0 in the directory `examples/django-3.0`

-The `django-1.11` directory has been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.
+The `django-1.11` and `django-2.0` directories have been removed as they are end of life and GitHub is generating secuity issues on the old dependencies.

 See the
 [Examples Directory on GitHub](https://github.com/vmware/django-yamlconf/tree/master/examples).

-The examples for both versions of Django behaviour similarly: there are `Makefile` targets to:
+The examples are driven by the `Makefile`: there are `Makefile` targets to:

 * `init` initialize a local SQLite database for the application (should be the first target executed, if experimenting.